 He shuffles off again, speaking to himself.
 "There's a good space there," he says.
 "That's the one that I will fill next."

 *Names have been changed to protect the identities of children.
-The police officer's identity is being protected because he spoke to us without official permission
+The police officer's identity is being protected because he spoke to us without official permission.
+[Note this article was originally published on 2 October 2015]

 You can make a difference If you would like to help the Green Door, a project in Diepsloot that counsels victims of sexual and domestic violence, and helps them to access healthcare and report the crimes to the police, contact Brown Lekekela on 078 888 2144.
 The organisation needs clothes for women and children, sanitary pads, washing cloths, soap, toothbrushes, toothpaste, nonperishable food for children, a kettle, a microwave oven and a washing machine – and financial support.